voicehacks/Initial-setup/skills/README.md

 ## Summary
 This will take you through the steps of configuring your skill in the developer portal.
+If you haven't set up your Lambda function on [AWS](../aws) yet, do so now.

 ### Configure your skill in the developer portal
 1. First, login to the [Amazon developer Portal](https://developer.amazon.com/login.html).
 If you haven't done so already, just create a free account.